sitraka-/Sound-Systems/README.md

 ## WORLD-BUILDING

-To begin our exploration we will first engage in a collective work sessions
+To begin our exploration we will first engage in a collective work session, to kickstart our ideation process.

 ---